Swabian Jura

 In 700 AD the Alemans started to settle in the area.
 They founded villages all over the area all ending with -ingen, like Laichingen, Bermaringen, Suppingen.
 Later, as those settlements grew and the fields were farer and farer away from the village, the people decided to found new settlements, to be closer to their fields.
 In this period the names of the villages ended on -hausen, -heim or stetten.
 (Westerheim, Weidenstetten, Machtolsheim, and Grabenstetten).

 Life on the Alb was never easy.
-The area was not particularly infertile, but it was cool and the summer was short.
-After cold and wet summers the harvest was bad, several times a famine followed.
-And even if the weather was okay, the people had to work very hard for their living.
+The area was not particularly barren, but it was cool and the summer was short.
+After cold and wet summers, the harvest was poor and famine struck several times.
+And even when the weather was good, people had to work very hard to earn a living.
+Until the beginning of the 20th century, the mortality rate of children was 2.5 times higher than the average in Württemberg.